RichardJECooke/richardjecooke.github.io/src/articles/2022/the-best-cloud-storage-for-linux/index.md

 ## P.S.
 You might also want to look into `par` and `lzip` to handle error recovery in case your files ever get corrupted during years of storage.

+I do not recommend the encryption app Cryptomator.
+It corrupted my files irrecoverably.